issp-center-dev/TeNeS/docs/sphinx/en/source/file_specification/simple_format.rst

   - When it is empty, the tensors are not saved.
 - ``load_dir``
   - Read various tensors from below this directory.
-  - Must be same degree of parallelism as when saved.
+  - Must be the same degree of parallelism as when saved.
   - Not read if it is empty.

 ``parameter.simple_update``